-What is quetiapine tablet?
+What is quetiapine extended-release tablet?

-Quetiapine tablet is a prescription medicine used to treat:
+Quetiapine extended-release tablet is a prescription medicine used to treat:

-- schizophrenia in people 13 years of age or older - bipolar disorder in adults, including: - o depressive episodes associated with bipolar disorder - o manic episodes associated with bipolar I disorder alone or with lithium or divalproex - o long-term treatment of bipolar I disorder with lithium or divalproex - manic episodes associated with bipolar I disorder in children ages 10 to 17 years old
+- schizophrenia in people 13 years of age or older - bipolar disorder in adults, including: - depressive episodes associated with bipolar disorder - manic episodes associated with bipolar I disorder alone or with lithium or divalproex - o long-term treatment of bipolar I disorder with lithium or divalproex - manic episodes associated with bipolar I disorder in children ages 10 to 17 years old - major depressive disorder as add-on treatment with antidepressant medicines when your healthcare provider determines that 1 antidepressant alone is not enough to treat your depression.

-It is not known if quetiapine tablet is safe and effective in children under 10 years of age.
+It is not known if quetiapine extended-release tablet is safe and effective in children under 10 years of age.